Does this look familiar?

 Expert (n.): A person who has a comprehensive and authoritative knowledge of or skill in a particular area.

-The “Web Scaling vol. 1” eBook is the first of a 3-part series covering various network architectures and designs.
+The “Web Scaling vol. 1” eBook is the first of a 3-part series (which will likely never get written) covering various network architectures and designs.

 - This volume covers small architectures ranging from 2 to 4 servers